jaystack/functionly-doc/wiki/decorators.md

     nativeConfig?: any
 })
 ```
+> The created table will be suffixed with the stage name.
+Read more [[here|Deployment#stage]].

+> In the `tableName` and the `envirnmentKey` properties can contain the `%ClassName%` placeholder and it will be replaced with the current class's name.

 ### Default values
 #### environmentKey:
-!!! known issue: environmentKey must end with `_TABLE_NAME`
+This environment variable will contains the current table name
+> !!!
+Known issue: Do not change the default value
 ```js
 %ClassName%_TABLE_NAME
 ```
 #### nativeConfig
-More information about the native configuration options and its values are [here](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-dynamodb-table.html)
+More information about the native (CloudFormation) configuration options and its values are [here](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-dynamodb-table.html)
 ```js
 {
     AttributeDefinitions: [